Who takes the throne if Queen Elizabeth dies: Who becomes king and when? Could Camilla be Queen?

 The 96-year-old is considered the “greatest monarch in British history” according to a 2015 poll from the Independent.

-Buckingham Palace has confirmed that the “Queen’s doctors are concerned for Her Majesty’s health” as she remains under medical supervision in Balmoral, on her 55,000-acre estate on Royal Deeside in Aberdeenshire.
+Buckingham Palace confirmed that the “Queen’s doctors are concerned for Her Majesty’s health” on Thursday as she remained under medical supervision in Balmoral, on her 55,000-acre estate in Aberdeenshire.

 Most Popular

-As the nation braces itself for what happens next, many people are asking: who is next in line for the throne, and when will they be crowned the next monarch?
+Following her peaceful death in the Scottish estate, many people are asking: who is next in line for the throne, and when will they be crowned the next monarch?

 Who is next in line for the throne?